abjasree/abjasree.github.io/README.md

-# Sourav’s Portfolio Site
+# Abjasree's Portfolio Site

-This repository houses the source code for [souravas.com](https://souravas.com) — a personal portfolio website showcasing my profile, skills, experience, and contact information.
+This repository houses the source code for [abjasree.com](https://abjasree.com) — a personal portfolio website showcasing my profile, skills, experience, and contact information.
 The site is built with Parcel and includes best practices for SEO like `robots.txt` and `sitemap.xml`.

 ## Table of Contents